 Developing and launching a beautiful new mobile-friendly website is a great start.
 However, if you do not have a plan for ongoing content creation that lovely new website will not continue to deliver a ROI in the form of website traffic.
 Most likely traffic will tank a month or two after its newness wears off.
-Building a website that has dynamic content (usually in the form of a blog post) is important to getting the SEO ranking improved, along with many other factors, but I am going to focus on this one for now.
+Building a website that has dynamic content and on that if you manage to find low competition keywords for it (usually in the form of a blog post) is then SEO ranking improved-guarantee.
 Next, follow that up with a plan for keeping it up-to-date on a regular basis.

 “But I am not a blogger!”, you declare.

 I know… I hear ya!
 Take me for instance, I am not a writer.
 I’m an accountant and a web developer.
 I can put together a mean spreadsheet and code a beautiful, fully functioning website.
 But put a blank white sheet in front of me and I’m a deer in the headlights.
 Yet, here I am challenging myself to do the very thing that is far from innate…actually, it is physically painful (now don’t laugh at me!).
 Falling under IR35 supervision direction and control, I suggest what the working arrangement could be inside IR35.